SGM-SA/sgm/README.md

 The output of the codegen is located in `libs/openapi/src/generated` and the openapi specification is located in `libs/openapi/src/openapi.yaml`.

 Concretly, the codegen generates :
-- A `services` folder containing all the API client services, which are full typesafe functions that calls the different endpoints of the API (kind of like RPC).
-- A `models` folder containing all the typescript models synced on the request input and response data output of the api controllers.
+- `apiSchemas.ts`: all the typescript models synced on the request input and response data output of the api controllers.
+- `apiComponents.ts`: `@tanstack/query` (previously `react-query`) hooks for each API endpoint their associated fetch functions for classic async/await calls.
+- `apiFetcher.ts`: the `fetcher` function used by `@tanstack/query` to make the actual http calls, which is completely customizable and won't be overwritten by the codegen.

 ### CLI commands